CSerratore/cserratore.github.io/src/content/articles/build-the-right-thing/index.md

 Listen.
 It's not you.

-Well, it is, but you may very well be doing everything right, if not better, than everyone else.
+Well, it is, but you may very well be executing on everything right, if not better, than everyone else.

 But you're not doing the right things.
+You're relying too much on tactics.

-You're relying too much on tactics, but it's your strategy - or lack of one - that is failing you.
+But it's your strategy - or lack of one - that is failing you.

 ## Strategy vs. Tactics